noble-antwi/cybersecurity_projects/Monitoring and Detection Lab/README.md

 ### Creating Firewall Rules with pfSense Web Interface

 The Table below will serve as a guide for the set up.
-The content of the tabke is an extension from  the one above.
+The content of the table is an extension from  the one above.

 | IP Subnet       | Network Connection | Role   | PfSense Interface | VMware Adapter  |
 |-----------------|--------------------|--------|-------------------|-----------------|